 The first strategy that can be developed is to expand the area of motor vehicle access restrictions in transit areas and designate it as a Low Emission Zone (LEZ).
-According to research by, LEZ policies have a positive impact on environmental and social aspects.
+According to research by 30, LEZ policies have a positive impact on environmental and social aspects.
 The LEZ policy has a strong correlation with social improvement and a fairly strong correlation with environmental aspects.
 The LEZ policy will encourage the use of public transportation and improve air quality in the surrounding area.
-Additionally, the positive impact on social aspects includes creating a more pleasant, comfortable interactive, safe, and environment for pedestrians.
+Additionally, the positive impact on social aspects includes creating a more pleasant, interactive, safe, and comfortable environment for pedestrians.
 LEZ is one of the most commonly used local strategies to reduce air pollution from traffic.
-Several cities have implemented LEZ by modifying the policy according to their specific conditions and priorities, including London, England; Shenzhen, China; Seoul, South Korea; and Lisbon, Portugal.
-LEZ has been widely adopted in Western and Northern Europe, with over 100 zones spread across Scandinavia, the Netherlands, Germany, Italy, France, and Spain.
+Several cities have implemented LEZ by modifying the policy according to their specific conditions and priorities, including London, England; Shenzhen, China; Seoul, South Korea; and Lisbon, Portugal 31.
+LEZ has been widely adopted in Western and Northern Europe, with over 100 zones spread across Scandinavia, the Netherlands, Germany, Italy, France, and Spain 32.
 Several countries outside of Europe have also adapted the LEZ concept with various variations.
-For example, Beijing restricts heavy vehicles that produce high emissions; Hong Kong has established special operational areas for franchised buses; and New York City is planning a combination of LEZ and congestion pricing in Manhattan.
-35 These examples emphasize that LEZ is an effective policy instrument for improving urban air quality, especially when implemented as part of a comprehensive sustainable transportation strategy.
+For example, Beijing restricts heavy vehicles that produce high emissions 33; Hong Kong has established special operational areas for franchised buses 34; and New York City is planning a combination of LEZ and congestion air quality, especially when implemented as part of a comprehensive sustainable transportation strategy.

 The second strategy that can be developed is to increase the capacity and number of public transportation services to enhance comfort and interest among the public in using public transport.
-Research by, indicates that the development of mass transportation systems in Jakarta still faces various obstacles.
+Research by 36, indicates that the development of mass transportation systems in Jakarta still faces various obstacles.
 Socially, the public's preference for private vehicles and a lack of education regarding the benefits of public transportation are significant challenges.
 Economically, limited budgets and fuel subsidies that make the cost of using private vehicles cheaper slow down the transition to public transport.
 Politically, policy instability and a lack of support from various stakeholders hinder progress.
 Additionally, land limitations and environmental pollution exacerbate the situation.